BayesCulliford/AdaptedClonalOrigin_IncGUI_PUBLIC/README.md

-I leave this notes if you wish to continue working on this projet.
+I leave these notes if you wish to continue working on this projet.

 ####################################################################################
 #Installing Python and wxPython